Skip to content

 Apple and pear tree pollination

-Apple and pear trees need to be pollinated to bear fruit.
+Welsh fruit tree in flowerApple and pear trees need to be pollinated to bear fruit.
 For cross pollination to occur, two trees of different varieties need to be in flower at the same time so that insects can transport pollen from one tree to the other.

-You will see in our tree descriptions that we include pollination groups in the information provided.
-These represent flowering periods and trees will cross pollinate with other trees in their own group and adjacent groups, so for example a tree in pollination group 1 will cross pollinate with trees in groups 2, 3, and 4.
-You will sometimes find the letters replaced with numbers in certain sources, in which case Group 3 would correspond to Group C etc.
+Trees will cross pollinate with other trees in their own group and adjacent groups.
+So for example a tree in pollination group 2 will cross pollinate with trees in groups 1, 2 and 3.
+(In other places, you will sometimes find the letters replaced with numbers in certain sources, in which case Group 3 would correspond to Group C etc.)

 Even varieties listed as self-fertile will set fruit better if they are pollinated by another variety.